coq/coq/CONTRIBUTING.md

 ## Foreword ##

-As with any piece of code or documentation, this guide can bitrot if people forget to update it when contributing processes, development tools, or the Coq ecosystem changes.
+As with any documentation, this guide is most useful if it's promptly updated to reflect changes in processes, development tools, or the Coq ecosystem.
 If you notice anything inaccurate or outdated, please signal it in a new issue, or fix it in a new pull request.
 If you find some parts are not sufficiently clear, you may open an issue as well.

 ## Table of contents ##